jkociniak/jkociniak.github.io/_pages/about.md

 Besides academia, I worked in data analyst, ML & research roles in multiple startups.

+I am an experienced Python coder, but I feel comfortable with JavaScript, C, C++, Java and Haskell.
+In future projects I would like to use C/C++ more and lean into more efficiency-oriented projects.

 ### My interests

+- AI for drug design, computational chemistry and structural biology;
+- AI for natural sciences;
-- AI for physics, chemistry, biology, robotics;
+- AI for computer vision, object tracking, pose estimation;
 - AI for 2D and 3D graphics, videos and animations;
-- AI for computer vision, object tracking, pose estimation;
 - Analysis of temporal data, with a focus on spatiotemporal data;
 - Analysis of structured data, with a focus on graphs;
 - Geometric & topological deep learning;